14 Top FBA Tasks To Outsource To Amazon Virtual Assistants

 What is an Amazon Virtual Assistant?

-An Amazon seller virtual assistant is a remote worker who can help you manage your Amazon inventory and handle a wide variety of tasks, ranging from administrative, marketing, social media and bookkeeping.
-Business owners can use them for different purposes depending on skills and experience; hence, we also have generalist VAs and specialist VAs.
+An Amazon seller virtual assistant is a remote worker who can help you manage your Amazon inventory and handle a wide variety of tasks, ranging from administrative to marketing to social media management to bookkeeping.
+Business owners can use VAs for different purposes, usually depending on their skills and experience; hence why we have generalist VAs and specialist VAs.

 A jack-of-all-trades, this type of virtual assistant usually has considerable skills and interests that allow them to cater to different clients and do all kinds of administrative duties.